 Millions of kids use Facebook daily to communicate with friends and know the latest news from their crowd.
 On the one hand, it seems convenient to be aware of what’s going on in their peers’ lives.

-On the other hand, children are exposed to the dangers of Facebook that can influence them negatively throughout their whole life.
+On the other hand, children are exposed to the dangers of Facebook, which can influence them negatively throughout their whole life.
 For instance, children can befriend someone who hurts them, mocks them in a community, or steals their data.

 If you want to know more about all the possible dangers that your child can face on Facebook or the ways to prevent them, we recommend that you keep reading his article.